 Policy 4.7B.10.
 Areas to receive different levels of urban services.
 Martin County recognizes the following detached, outlying areas that meet the use and/or density criteria of the Secondary Urban Service District but are either subject to the waiver provisions in this Element or were in existence prior to the adoption of the 1982 Comprehensive Plan.
-These areas will not receive the same level of urban services as provided for the main Secondary Urban Service District:
+These areas will not receive the same level of urban services as provided for the main Secondary Urban Service Districts located contiguous to the Primary Urban Service District: